santileira/go-graphql/README.md

 This repository has a proof of concept about graphql.

-I will use a video publishing site as an example in which a user can publish a video, add users, add screenshots and get videos and users.
+I will use a video publishing site as an example in which a user can publish a video, add users and get videos and users.

 ## Getting started